How?

 What these authors went on to talk about was the 'Complexity Trap': the tendency to think that adding new features to a product or service is the only way to retain customers.
 This is especially true for the information technology industry, where leading Software-as-a-Service (SaaS) publishers typically commit to several product feature updgrades every few months.

-Today, the 'enterprise' SaaS industry is like its mainframe computing predecessors, indulging in a never-ending, upward spiral of complexity and costs for customers.
-However, there are now early signs of disrupters entering the SaaS marketspace, talking of a new AI-powered technology that will change the way software is architected and priced.
-But, the Complexity Trap remains open.
+There are now early signs of disrupters entering the SaaS marketspace, talking of a new AI-powered technology that will change the way software is architected and priced.
+A notable example is Google AppSheet, powered by Gemini AI.

-I have two questions for AI technology disrupters: 1.
-How will your AI product simplify the customer's business operations?; and, 2.
 How will your product roadmap maintain a focus on simplicity and avoid the Complexity Trap?

 Deep Work

-If we want to subtract from everyday business processes and tasks, we also need to deal with what has been described as Deep Work5 by Cal Newport in his book of the same title.
+If we want to subtract from everyday business processes and tasks, we also need to deal with what has been described as Deep Work8 by Cal Newport in his book of the same title.
 The author here defines Deep Work as:

 "Professional activities performed in a state of distraction-free concentration that push your cognitive capabilities to their limit.
 These efforts create new value, improve your skill, and are hard to replicate."